 Service Quality Division Value-Added Services

-- The Service Quality Conference gives you two days to network, work hard, learn and have fun–not counting the two days of pre conference and two days of post-conference tutorials.
+- The Service Quality Conference gives you an opportunity to network, work hard, learn and have fun.
 The focus is on leading trends in approaches and deployment of service quality management tools and techniques.

 - Published quarterly, our newsletter provides a platform for debating service quality management methods and philosophies.
 We share our members’ stories and lessons learned, and provide information about events taking place in the service industries.